Importing Goods into the UK: Complete Business Guide (2026)

 Small businesses, e-commerce sellers, and overseas companies importing into the UK are particularly affected.

-means bringing goods from outside the UK into Great Britain (England, Scotland, and Wales) for sale, use, or distribution.
+Importing goods into the UK means bringing goods from outside the UK into Great Britain (England, Scotland, and Wales) for sale, use, or distribution.
+When goods are imported commercially:

 Personal imports follow different rules and are not covered in this guide.

 The importer of record is the person or business legally responsible for the import.
+The importer of record:

 This can be: